About

 🚫 Errata

 Sometimes I get things wrong.
 Sometimes I unintentionally say something that offends.
-When this happens, I add a correction or partial retraction to the post (by adding a comment for videos, making a repost with an explanation for text posts, and by updating the article for blog posts).
-My general policy is not to take down content, but rather to leave it up (with corrections) as an example and lesson to others.
+When this happens, I post a correction or update the article.
+My weekly digest also contains an Errata section.
+My policy is not to take down content, but rather to leave it up with corrections.

-On the other hand, sometimes the internet gets things wrong.
-Wikipedia is not always correct or complete, and doesn't always provide a holistic perspective.
-And sometimes I disagree with other linguists about certain facts or interpretations of those facts.
-When someone points out sources that conflict with things I've said, I do my best to explain both perspectives.
+But sometimes the internet gets things wrong.
+And sometimes I disagree with other linguists about facts or interpretations of those facts.
+When there are conflicting views on a topic, I do my best to explain both perspectives.

 📖 Further Reading